io-gui/io/docs/core/element.md

 # `IoElement` `<io-element>` #

-`IoCoreMixin` applied to an `HTMLElement` class and some extra DOM-related functions.
+`IoNodeMixin` applied to an `HTMLElement` class and some extra DOM-related functions.

 ### Static Getters ###